 The number represented a decline of 810,000 from the previous week, but the five-week total has now surpassed all of the job gains since the Great Recession.

 What effect is the coronavirus having on the economy?

-A simple look at the stock market will tell you that coronavirus has led to a volatile economy, but there are numerous other factors at play.
+A simple look at the economy and stock market will tell you that coronavirus has led to a volatile economy, but there are numerous other factors at play.